Patricia Morrison: Biography

 Patricia Anne Rainone was born January 14, 1962, and grew up in Los Angeles, California.
 She had an early interest in music, reporting that: "When I was 12 years old, I saved up every cent to buy a guitar.
 I went to the guitar shop and realized I could afford the guitar, but not the lessons....
 So I walk out of the store empty handed, a decision I will always regret."
 She was a founding member of the Bags.

-Rainone and Alicia Armendariz, aka Alice Bag, met at school and formed their first band, Femme Fatale, in '1975 /1976', later re-named Masque Era.
+Rainone and Alicia Armendariz, Alice Bag, met at school and formed their first band, Femme Fatale, in '1975 /1976', later re-named Masque Era.
 Morrison said: "I started a band with two girlfriends in our late teens, then punk showed up and that decided my future.
 I had very little to do with it, I wanted to be a veterinarian, but couldn't afford it."
 Initially guided by glitter and glam, though enamoured by punk music, they played a few local gigs.
 A 1977 concert featuring the Germs inspired them to move toward a more punk sound, and to form the Bags, with Janet Koontz joining them on guitar.
 The band wore bags over their heads onstage.
 Morrison recalls: "The Bags were playing somewhere very early on and my mother came running out of the driveway yelling 'Patricia you forgot your bag!'
 My mother making sure I had a bag to put over my head is a special moment in time."
 They released a single, Survive, in 1978, but Morrison left the following year after a falling out with Alice Bag.
 She graduated from high school in 1979, and went on to co-found Legal Weapon with Kat Arthur in 1980, performing under the mononym "Patericia".
 The group released an EP called No Sorrow in 1981.
 In the same year she assumed the surname Morrison after marrying Rick Morrison of Catholic Discipline.

 Morrison left Legal Weapon and joined the Gun Club in 1982, after persuasion from former Bags drummer Terry Graham.
 She played bass on their 1984 album The Las Vegas Story, and was one of the longer serving band members, before leaving after her second tour in late 1984.
 Morrison cites that although there were great times playing with the Gun Club and writing songs with singer Jeffrey Lee Pierce, ultimately she found it frustrating due to Pierce's uncooperative approach to business and his self-sabotaging tendencies; "realizing Jeffrey was his own worst enemy and despite loving the band it was going nowhere and I was finding it hard to watch".